About University of Pennsylvania’s Perelman Quadrangle

 Philadelphia, PAPhillyBite University of Penn - Set amid some of the most attractive and historic buildings on the University of Pennsylvania’s beautiful campus, the Perelman Quadrangle offers an extraordinary collection of meeting and event venues in Philadelphia.

 Perelman Quadrangle includes several historically significant buildings, including the distinctive red brick of Irvine Auditorium and the classic look of Houston Hall, the oldest student union in the country.
-Over the summer, the Perelman Quadrangle has undergone extensive renovations to preserve the original features of Houston Hall and Penn Commons – the open, outdoor area between College Hall and Houston Hall that has become a popular space for events.
+Over the summer, the Perelman Quadrangle has undergone extensive renovations to preserve the original features of Houston Hall and Penn Commons – the open, outdoor area between College Hall and Houston Hall that has become a popular event space.

 “Over my forty years here at the University of Pennsylvania, I’ve seen many changes to the event spaces, each to restore the building’s historical charm and add key technical features,” said Thomas Hauber, Executive Director of the Perelman Quadrangle.
 “The construction that took place this summer expands on the changes that have already been made, making it more accessible for technology and activities to take place on campus in Houston Hall’s Marketplace.”

-Houston Market - Renovations to Houston Market will enable Penn Dining to offer extensive food options with improved efficiency, while preserving the history and aesthetics of Houston Hall.
-The Market will serve everything from sushi at Zen Station, to wood-fired pizza at Pi, to Philly favorites at the Street Cart Café.
+Houston Market—Renovations to Houston Market will enable Penn Dining to offer extensive food options with improved efficiency while preserving the history and aesthetics of Houston Hall.
+The Market will serve everything from sushi at Zen Station to wood-fired pizza at Pi and Philly favorites at the Street Cart Café.

-Houston Hall - Built in 1896, Houston Hall remains the center of campus life, as an engaging space where students, faculty, alumni and guests gather.
-A multimillion-dollar renovation in 2000 restored the building back to its 19th century charm, while updating the facilities to meet the needs of the 21st.
+Houston Hall—Built in 1896, Houston Hall remains the center of campus life, an engaging space where students, faculty, alumni, and guests gather.
+A multimillion-dollar renovation in 2000 restored the building to its 19th-century charm while updating the facilities to meet the needs of the 21st century.

-Houston Hall features fourteen rooms and facilities, in addition to Perelman Quadrangle’s Irvine Auditorium, the ARCH, Iron Gate Theater, and central pool of classrooms.
-The variety of spaces prove to be a selling point for conferences, symposiums, general business meetings, bat/bar mitzvahs, weddings, and so much more.
+Houston Hall features fourteen rooms and facilities, in addition to Perelman Quadrangle’s Irvine Auditorium, the ARCH, Iron Gate Theater, and a central pool of classrooms.
+The variety of spaces proves to be a selling point for conferences, symposiums, general business meetings, bat/bar mitzvahs, weddings, and so much more.

 Irvine Auditorium - Set at the corner of Spruce and 34th Street and adorned with dramatic gargoyles, Irvine Auditorium is one of the renowned architectural features on the University’s campus, if not for the entire city of Philadelphia.
-Irvine was completed in 1932, designed by acclaimed Philadelphia architect, Horace Trumbauer.
+Irvine was completed in 1932 and designed by acclaimed Philadelphia architect Horace Trumbauer.
 The impressive interior murals depict the philosophical history of the University.
-The Main Hall boasts a seating capacity of 1,259 desirable for lectures, keynotes, orchestral performances, comedy shows, concerts, and more.
-The historic building is also home the famous Curtis Organ, the 11th largest pipe organ in the world.
+The Main Hall boasts a seating capacity of 1,259, which is desirable for lectures, keynotes, orchestral performances, comedy shows, concerts, and more.
+The historic building is also home to the famous Curtis Organ, the 11th largest pipe organ in the world.

-Penn Commons & College Green - These two beautiful outdoor spaces are also managed through the Perelman Quadrangle.
-Penn Commons at the heart of campus, offers ample room for large events, cocktail hours, team building or meet and greets and is able to host a tented option for up to 600.
-College Green, a distinguished location, features eclectic art, brick pathways and rolling green hills – perfect for festivals, weddings and outdoor occasions.
+Penn Commons & College Green—These two beautiful outdoor spaces are also managed through the Perelman Quadrangle.
+Penn Commons, at the heart of campus, offers ample room for large events, cocktail hours, team building, or meet-and-greets and can host a tented option for up to 600.
+College Green, a distinguished location, features eclectic art, brick pathways, and rolling green hills—perfect for festivals, weddings, and outdoor occasions.

-The Iron Gate Theatre - is registered as a national historic landmark and features large rehearsal rooms and adjacent dressing areas – ideal for dance or theater groups, meetings and retreats.
+The Iron Gate Theatre is registered as a national historical landmark.
+It features large rehearsal rooms and adjacent dressing areas ideal for dance or theater groups, meetings, and retreats.

-The ARCH - also falls under the management of the Perelman Quadrangle.
-An acronym for the Arts, Research and Culture House, The ARCH was built in 1927 and underwent extensive renovations, which were completed in 2014.
-The late-gothic revival venue boasts four meeting rooms, an auditorium, rehearsal room, café and beautiful lobby space.
+The ARCH—an acronym for the Arts, Research, and Culture House—is also managed by the Perelman Quadrangle.
+Built in 1927, it underwent extensive renovations, which were completed in 2014.
+The late-gothic revival venue boasts four meeting rooms, an auditorium, a rehearsal room, a café, and a beautiful lobby space.

-“With comprehensive event spaces in five diverse buildings on campus as well as outdoor event spaces, we’re able to accommodate unparalleled experiences for every client.
-We strive to ensure guests will have a memorable time at our event facilities and share their positive feedback with colleagues, members of related organizations, friends and family,” said Britny Molloy, Event Sales Coordinator.
-“Our team goes the extra mile to ensure each event is unique, memorable and worth recommending!”
+“With comprehensive event spaces in five diverse buildings on campus and outdoor event spaces, we can accommodate unparalleled experiences for every client.
+We strive to ensure guests will have a memorable time at our event facilities and share their positive feedback with colleagues, members of related organizations, friends, and family,” said Britny Molloy, Event Sales Coordinator.
+“Our team goes the extra mile to ensure each event is unique, memorable, and worth recommending!”

-The award-winning Perelman Quadrangle is home to some of the most notable events to take place in the city of Philadelphia.
-The Free Library of Philadelphia recently hosted a speaking engagement in Irvine Auditorium featuring former President, Bill Clinton and author James Patterson.
-Former Vice President, Joe Biden, also frequents the auditorium, and musicians Bono, Elton John and The Red Hot Chili Peppers have also graced the Main Hall’s stage.
+The award-winning Perelman Quadrangle is home to some of the most notable events that will take place in the city of Philadelphia.
+The Free Library of Philadelphia recently hosted a speaking engagement at the Irvine Auditorium featuring former President Bill Clinton and author James Patterson.
+Former Vice President Joe Biden also frequents the auditorium, and musicians Bono, Elton John, and The Red Hot Chili Peppers have also graced the Main Hall’s stage.

 Latest Posts